Our Favorite Weird Stops

 It wasn’t intentional.
 It was curiosity with mileage.

 And now there are enough World’s Largest stops under our belt that they need a home.
-So this is that home.
+So this is that home — part running list, part road trip guide, and part “let’s see if this thing is actually here.”

 Every world’s largest thing we’ve personally gone to see — whether it was truly enormous, technically enormous, or emotionally enormous because we walked five miles for a plaque — will live here.

 We’re not certifying anything.
 We don’t award trophies.
 We just show up and document what’s actually there (or knot).
-And occasionally double-checking Google’s definition of a mile.
+And occasionally double-check Google’s definition of a mile.

 Also worth noting: the Oompa Loompa comment aged… suspiciously well.